n3d1117/itms-helper/README.md

 # 📤 ITMS Helper

 ## What's this?
-ITMS Helper provides a free API to generate and serve custom `.plist` files, useful for <b>OTA</b> (Over-The-Air) deployment of iOS Apps.
+ITMS Helper is a small web app powered by [Vapor 3](https://vapor.codes) that provides a free API to generate and serve custom `.plist` files, useful for <b>OTA</b> (Over-The-Air) deployment of iOS Apps.

 ## Why did you make this?
 The `.plist` files used for OTA deployment <b>must</b> be served with HTTPS protocol, and [Vapor Cloud](https://vapor.cloud/) hosting includes it by default.